 You’ve checked Tuna’s tail, listened to his purr, and figured out the pitch in her meow that states, “Food now or I can’t be responsible for my next move.”
 But you still crave a way to answer when he’s obviously in the mood for a chat.
 Employ that slow-blink technique to get started and get your paws on a copy of “Cat Talk: What Your Cat Is Trying to Tell You.”
 Think of this as Babbel for cat parents without the app.

 Move #6: Is Your Cat Telling You She’s Ready for Assisted Living?

-Even rescue cats can have their ages guesstimated by a savvy vet and if you happen to know when your cat was born (because it happened under your shed), even better.
-Aging cats get more vocal as they grow older, say vets, so if you notice an increase in meowing that’s dramatic, you may wish to check your cat’s age because this could mean that she is entering her golden years.
+Even rescue cats can have their ages guesstimated by a savvy vet, and if you happen to know when your cat was born (because it happened under your shed), even better.
+Aging cats get more vocal as they grow older, say vets, so if you notice an dramatic increase in meowing, you may wish to check your cat’s age because this could mean that she is entering her golden years.

 Is It a Meow or a Yowl?

 No translator is needed to decipher the difference if you’re a keen observer of your cat’s talking patterns, but according to Catster.com, you may hear a bizarre sound coming from the mouth of your best bud that you’ve never heard before.
 Check these explanations out to see if your cat is trying to tell you something specific:

 You race to the window to see if a cricket has gotten in.
 Nope.
 Your cat is on one side of the window pane.
 One or more birds are on the other.
 This clicking sound appears to be your cat’s way of terrorizing winged creatures.
 The birds?
 They get the fact that there’s a pane of glass separating them.